LTC Offers Free Non-Traditional Occupation Exploration Classes

 CLEVELAND, WI —

-Lakeshore Technical College will be offering the opportunity to explore non-traditional occupation opportunities through free exploration classes.
-NTO exploration classes are designed to give women the opportunity to experience "hands-on learning" in fields that have traditionally had few females in their ranks and that may offer higher pay and greater satisfaction.
-Exploration classes will be offered in March and April.
+CLEVELAND - Lakeshore Technical College will be offering the opportunity to explore non-traditional occupation opportunities through free exploration classes.
+NTO exploration classes are designed to give women the opportunity to experience hands-on learning in fields that have traditionally had few females in their ranks and that may offer higher pay and greater satisfaction.
+Five different exploration classes will be offered.

 About Lakeshore Technical College